devmessias/devmessias.github.io/content/post/gsoc2021_first_week/python_index.md

 </code>
 </pre>

-<p>This works fine for small and medium arrays, but for large it's consume a lot of time, more than GPU-CPU copy.
+<p>This works fine for small and medium sized arrays, but for large takes a large amount of time, more than GPU-CPU copy.
   The explanation for this bad performance it's available here :
   <a href="https://stackoverflow.com/questions/33853543/demystifying-sharedctypes-performance">
   Demystifying sharedctypes performance.
   </a>
- The solution to a stupendous performance improvement is quite simple.
+ The solution which gives a stupendous performance improvement is quite simple.
 RawArrays implements the buffer protocol.
 Therefore, we just to need the use the memoryview:

   </p>